 It’s been an amazing year being a sports psychology coach for six teams.
 Four of them went to the national tournament and two of them won it all!
 Working with both sports teams and some of the best and brightest Christian organizational leaders over the past 19 years, I have seen a trend.
 Successful sports teams and successful organizations follow the same steps and processes to create a unified team that competes every day.

-Southwest Airlines’ corporate vision is – to become the world’s most loved, most flown, and most profitable airline.
+Southwest Airlines’ corporate vision is – “To become the world’s most loved, most flown, and most profitable airline.”
 Do you see it?
-Southwest uses this vision to motivate, invigorate, catalyze, and engage their employees.
-They believe that they are put on this planet to not only change the airline industry, but the entire world.
+Southwest uses this vision to motivate, invigorate, catalyze, and engage its employees.
+They believe that they are put on this planet to not only change the airline industry but the entire world.
 Love comes first for them.
 If the world loves them the most, then they’ll fly on their planes, which will make them the most profitable airline.

 The Southwest Airlines mission is simple:

 Dedication to the highest quality of Customer Service delivered with a sense of warmth, friendliness, individual pride, and Company Spirit.